5 Ways to Nourish Your Hormones with Real Food (+ 3 Ways Stress Messes with Them)

 Weight gain (especially around belly and hips)

-While these conditions may be common, they certainly aren’t the normal way our body was meant to function.
+While these conditions may be common, they certainly aren’t normal.

 2. Panicked Pancreas & Insulin Resistance

 Another danger of chronic stress and elevated cortisol is its effect on our pancreas and insulin production.
-While cortisol is busy ordering the liver around to keep our blood sugar levels up, the pancreas is busy cranking out insulin to make sure our glucose doesn’t get too high.
+While cortisol is busy ordering up blood sugar storage from our liver, the pancreas is busy cranking out insulin to make sure our glucose doesn’t get too high.

 Insulin is the hormone that is responsible for lowering our blood sugar.